smreka

 Winter is definitely the time to be thinking about juniper berry recipes!

-Juniper berries are a spice used in many different cuisines around the world for centuries.
+Juniper berries (actually a cone, not a berry) are a spice used in many cuisines around the world for centuries.
 They have found their way into European, Asian, and Middle Eastern recipes, as well as American food.
 They have a slightly bitter taste, but they are very versatile in the kitchen.

 If you’ve never cooked with juniper berries before, they should be handled with care, since their flavor is so intense that it can easily overwhelm a dish if too many are used.
-For most households, mine included, a couple of cupfuls will last all year.
+For most households, mine included, a cupful will last all year.

 Collecting and Preparing